The Wanted Man (TV series): Production

-The eight-part series is created by George Kay and produced by New Pictures and Kay’s Observatory Pictures.
+The eight-part series is created by George Kay and produced by New Pictures and Kay's Observatory Pictures.
 Kay is the showrunner, and is also an executive producer alongside Willow Grylls and Matt Sandford.
-The series is directed Jakob Verbruggen.
+Jakob Verbruggen served as director.

 Hugh Laurie leads the cast as an aging criminal with Gina McKee as his wife and Stephen Dillane as his brother.
 Thandie Newton and Elliott Heffernan are cast as mother and son.
 The cast also includes Hazel Doupe and Fionn Whitehead.

-Principal photography took place in London in May and June 2025.
+Principal photography began in London in May 2025, continuing through December.

+Release

+The series will premiere globally on 6 January 2027.